GraalVM NativeImage Reverse Reconstruction

 Hello World!

-Open the compiled "hello" with IDA, click on "Exports" to view the symbol table.
-You can see the symbol `svm_code_section`, and its address is the entry point of the Java Main function.
+Use IDA to open the compiled hello from the above steps, click on Exports to view the symbol table, you can see the symbol svm_code_section, and its address is the entry address of the Java Main function. image-20230218194013099

-Go to this address and view the assembly code.
+Navigate to this address to view the assembly code

-You can see that it is already the appearance of a standard assembly function, use F5 for decompiling
+You can see that it has become a standard assembly function, use F5 to decompile

-Because the compilation of NativeImage is based on the compilation of JVM, it can also be understood as wrapping the binary code with a layer of VM protection.
-Therefore, tools like IDA, without corresponding information and targeted processing measures, are unable to effectively reverse-engineer it.
+Because the compilation of NativeImage is based on JVM compilation, it can also be understood as enclosing binary code with a layer of VM protection.
+Therefore, tools like IDA are unable to reverse-engineer it well in the absence of corresponding information and targeted processing measures.

-However, regardless of the format, whether in bytecode or binary form, certain basic elements of JVM execution must exist, such as class information, field information, function invocation and parameter passing, etc. Based on this approach, the analysis tool I have developed can achieve a certain level of reverse engineering effect, and with further improvements, it is capable of achieving a sufficiently high level of reverse engineering.
+However, regardless of the format, be it bytecode or binary form, some basic elements of JVM execution are bound to exist, such as class information, field information, function invocation, and parameter passing.
+Based on this mindset, the analysis tool I have developed can achieve a certain level of restoration effect and, with further improvement, have the ability to achieve a high level of restoration accuracy.

-Execute the following command for reverse analysis.
-Currently, only the Main function of the main class is analyzed.
+Execute the following command for reverse analysis, currently only analyzing the Main function of the main class

 native-image-analyzer hello